Adjoint Reidemeister torsion of 3-manifolds with torus boundary for semisimple algebraic groups: Introduction

 \subsection{Future work: computation of adjoint torsion by cluster coordinates}

 When $M$ is a mapping torus of a homeomorphism $f$ on a punctured surface $\Sigma$, a $G$-local system on $M$ corresponds (generically one-to-one) to a $G$-local system on $\Sigma$ which is invariant under $f$.
 Kitayama and Terashima \cite{KitayamaTerashima} provide a method to compute the adjoint torsion for $G=\PGL_n$ by using the Fock-Goncharov coordinates on the moduli stack $\X_{G,\Sigma}$ of framed $G$-local systems on $\Sigma$ \cite{FockGoncharov} for $G=\PGL_n$.
+See also \cite{NTY,TerashimaYamazaki} for a background on this method.
+There is also a cluster theoretic interpretation \cite{Mizuno} of the $1$-loop invariant of Dimofte-Garoufalidis \cite{DimofteGaroufalidis}.

 Later, cluster coordinates on $\X_{G,\Sigma}$ for general semisimple algebraic group $G$ of adjoint type is found by Goncharov-Shen \cite{GoncharovShen}, generalizing and providing a uniform explanation of earlier works of Zickert \cite{Zickert} and Le \cite{LeIan}.
 Then it is straightforward to generalize the result of Kitayama-Terashima for such $G$.